AHORAFLX/help-flexygo/docs/Offline App/JS Functions/Camera.en.md

 `Promise`\<`unknown`\>

-- if share = false returns promise with pdf base64 object.
+- returns a promise that resolves with an object containing the scanned code format, text, and a cancelled boolean

 #### Method